mickjc750/str/README.md

  While dynamic memory allocation is very useful, it is not mandatory (with one exception regarding strbuf_cat()).

- All strbuf functions maintain a null terminator at the end of the buffer, and the buffer may be accessed as a regular c string using mybuffer->cstr.
+ All strbuf functions maintain a null terminator at the end of the content, and the content may be accessed as a regular c string using mybuffer->cstr.

  str.h defines the following strbuf_t type :